fmerg/pymerkle/USAGE.md

 }
 ```

-If the argument requested by Client exceeds the tree's current length or isn't among the latter's encrypted records, then the audit path is empty and `p` is predestined to be found invalid upon validation.
+If the argument requested by the Client exceeds the tree's current length or isn't among the latter's encrypted records, then the audit path is empty and `p` is predestined to be found invalid upon validation.

 #### Consistency-proof